 That’s it: Andy Burnham’s chances of becoming Prime Minister are dead-in-the-water, thanks to this devastating verdict passed by a leading economic and political commentator.

-One could also have mentioned that Burnham is as keen as most other Labour politicians to tax the results of their own […]
+One could also have mentioned that Burnham is as keen as most other Labour politicians to tax the […]

 France’s woes are attributable to its lack of economic and monetary sovereignty